LetsGaming/minecraft-server-setup/readme.md

 4. **Review and Customize Configurations:**

    - Change the variables in [variables.json](./variables.json) to match your desired configuration
-      - Note: Version is being ignored for modded servers; version is taken from the modpack.
+      - Note: If Fabric is true, it will install the fabric launcher, aswell as basic performance mods
    - Set the pack_id and your api_key in [curseforge_variables.json](./setup/download/curseforge_variables.json)

 ## Usage